Cunt Toward Enemy

 “But you became a bomb technician.
 You headed straight for the alien apparatus, the archonic convergence of it all.
 The screaming edge of the future.”

-“I’m trying to understand.”
-With his cock soft in the interior of a doomsday device, Lazur feels the sudden urge to fight for rapport.
+With his cock soft in the interior of a doomsday device, Lazur feels the sudden urge to beg.
 Hey, turn off the bomb.
 Please?
 For the sake of whatever delusion you’ve invested in me.

-“Only you understood the ones I made before.
+“You were the only one who understood.
 All that effort that dissipates into nothing—”

-Lazur humps the bomb.
-Hard to concentrate with the timer hitting ten minutes.
-“Tell me about the bomb.”
-As long as Rubicon is still on the line, the fantasy of negotiation can live.
-Someone that could make it all stop, even if he won’t.
+Ten minutes.
+His head pounds with blood, the wrong one.
+“Tell me about the bomb.
+Help me understand.”
+As long as Rubicon is still on the line, the fantasy of negotiation is alive.
+Someone who can end the nightmare, even if he won’t.

 “I wanted to make something high-concept.
-Less obscure.”
+A blockbuster hit for the masses.”

 “An accessible bomb for your average guy.”